osandov/drgn/README.md

 Getting Started
 ---------------

 To debug the running kernel, run `sudo drgn -k`.
+To debug a running program, run `sudo drgn -p $PID`.
 To debug a core dump (either a kernel vmcore or a userspace core dump), run `drgn -c $PATH`.

 `drgn` has an interactive mode and a script mode.
 If no arguments are passed, `drgn` runs in interactive mode; otherwise, the given script is run with the